-- b.
-If the LCS results are acceptable, the spiking levels for the MS are high relative to the native analyte concentrations (i.e., at least two times the native analyte concentration), the matrix spike sample is representative of the other environmental samples, and the MS recovery falls outside of the acceptance limits, then significant matrix interference may exist.
-Qualify the associated sample results (e.g., environmental samples of a similar matrix collected from the same site) as follows: - (1) If all target analytes are present in the matrix spike, and the recovery of a particular analyte is unacceptable, then qualify all detections of the analyte in the associated environmental samples using the strategies discussed in Chapter 11.
-For example, if the MS recovery for a target analyte falls grossly below the lower recovery acceptance limit, then qualify all detections less than the AL with the X flag.
-Note that in those instances where it can be determined that the MS or MSD results affect only the sample spiked, qualification must be limited to this sample alone. - (2) If all the target analytes are not present in the matrix spike, then use professional judgment to determine the extent to which qualification of the non-spiked target analytes is required.
+b.
+If the LCS results are acceptable, the spiking levels for the MS are high relative to the native analyte concentrations (i.e., at least two times the native analyte concentration), the MS sample is representative of the other environmental samples, and the MS recovery falls outside of the acceptance limits, significant matrix interference may exist.
+Qualify the associated sample results (e.g., environmental samples of a similar matrix collected from the same site) as follows:

+1) If all target analytes are present in the MS, and the recovery of an analyte is unacceptable, qualify all detections of the analyte in the associated environmental samples using the strategies discussed in Chapter 11.
+For example, if the MS recovery for a target analyte falls grossly below the lower recovery acceptance limit, qualify all detections less than the PAL with the X flag.
+Note that in those instances where it can be determined the MS or MSD results affect only the sample spiked, qualification must be limited to this sample alone.

+2) If all the target analytes are not present in the MS, use professional judgment to determine the extent to which qualification of the non-spiked target analytes is required.
 In general, each spiked analyte must be clearly linked to each of the unspiked target analytes.
-If one of the spiked analytes clearly represents some subset of the target analytes, then qualify only the target analytes of the subset on the basis of the MS recovery.
-For example, if analyte "A" in the matrix spike sample is representative of the subset of target analytes {A, B, C} in the environmental samples, then qualify analytes "A," "B," and "C" for the environmental samples using the MS recovery of analyte "A." However, if a clear association does not exist (e.g., and the lack of matrix interference was not demonstrated during a prior sampling event), then a conservative approach is recommended.
-At a minimum, qualify detections and nondetections for the unspiked analytes in the environmental samples as estimated (i.e., qualify detections with the J flag and nondetections with the UN flag).
-However, if the recovery of one or more of the spiked analytes is unacceptable, then qualify all of the unspiked analytes using the most noncompliant MS recovery. - c.
-If a MS sample is not available or is not representative of the other samples in the batch, then the performance of the method in the matrix of concern has not been well characterized.
+If one of the spiked analytes clearly represents some subset of the target analytes, then qualify only the target analytes of the subset based on the MS recovery.
+For example, if analyte "A" in the MS sample is representative of the subset of target analytes {A, B, C} in the environmental samples, then qualify analytes "A," "B," and "C" for the environmental samples using the MS recovery of analyte "A." However, if a clear association does not exist (e.g., and the lack of matrix interference was not demonstrated during a prior sampling event), then a conservative approach is recommended.
+At a minimum, qualify detections and non-detections for the unspiked analytes is unacceptable, qualify all the unspiked analytes using the most noncompliant MS recovery.

+c.
+If a MS sample is not available or is not representative of the other samples in the batch, the performance of the method in the matrix of concern has not been well characterized.
 At a minimum, qualify the environmental sample results as estimated.
-If the data are being used to support critical decisions and method performance in the matrix of concern is not otherwise known (e.g., the environmental population of interest has not been previously sampled and the surrogate recoveries are not available or representative of the target analyte), then it may be appropriate to qualify the sample results as tentatively rejected.
+If the data are being used to support critical decisions and method performance in the matrix of concern is not otherwise known (e.g., the environmental population of interest has not been previously sampled and the surrogate recoveries are not available or representative of the target analyte), it may be appropriate to qualify the sample results as tentatively rejected.